Jang Na-ra: Acting

 The following year, she filmed her first Chinese movie, Flying With You, starring opposite Taiwanese singer and actor Jimmy Lin.
 She also made a cameo appearance in another Chinese film starring Jaycee Chan titled Whoever.
 The same year, she appeared together with her father in a Chinese drama entitled Race Course.
 In December 2012, Jang reunited with her Baby Faced Beauty co-star Choi Daniel for KBS's teen drama School 2013.
 She received her second consecutive Excellence Award for an Actress in a mini-series at the 2012 KBS Drama Awards.
 After filming for School 2013 concluded, Jang immediately returned to China to film a drama titled Red Palanquin.

 The year 2014 proved to be a busy year for Jang with three TV projects under MBC network.
 In July 2014, Jang played the lead role in You Are My Destiny, the Korean adaptation of the 2008 Taiwanese hit drama Fated to Love You.
 This TV series reunited her with Jang Hyuk 12 years after both starred in the highly rated drama Successful Story of a Bright Girl.
 You Are My Destiny was a hit in China and gained 200 million views.
 Shortly after, Jang starred in a one-episode drama special entitled Old Farewell for MBC's Drama Festival, pairing her once again with Jang Hyuk.
 She then took on the lead role opposite Shin Ha-kyun in the fantasy-romantic-comedy drama, Mr. Back.
 She later won the Top Excellence Award at the 2014 MBC Drama Awards for both television series she starred in that year.
 In 2015, Jang played a police detective in the mystery thriller Hello Monster.
 In 2016, she starred in the romantic comedy One More Happy Ending, portraying a former pop idol.
 In 2017, Jang was cast in the romantic fantasy drama Confession Couple.
 The series was a success, and won acclaim from viewers.
 She also won the Excellence Award for an Actress in a mini-series at the 2017 KBS Drama Awards.

 In 2018, Jang was cast in the mystery thriller drama The Last Empress, playing a musical actress who becomes the Empress of a modern-day monarch.
 The series received high ratings and Jang was praised for her performance with her wide range in acting.
 In 2019, Jang returned to the small screen with the office mystery drama VIP.
 She won the Producer Award for her role as Na Jeong-seon at the 2019 SBS Drama Awards.
 In 2020, Jang starred in the romance comedy drama Oh My Baby as manager of a magazine, The Baby.

 In 2021, she appeared in the occult TV series Sell Your Haunted House as Hong Ji-ah, an exorcist and CEO of Daebak Realty, a real estate company which only sells haunted properties.
+In 2024, Jang won the Grand Prize (Daesang) at the 2024 SBS Drama Awards for her role in Good Partner as Cha Eun-kyung.
+In 2025, Jang signed with LAELBnc after working for 23 years under her own agency, Rawon Culture.